front-end-intermediate/session-7/readme.md

 }
 ```

-The `PirateFrom` will need access to this method.
+The `PirateForm.js` will need access to this method.

 Add `loadSamples={this.loadSamples}` to props.